markjivko/tatum-php-sdk/README.md

 ## Quick Start

-This example showcases how to quickly authenticate a client on the platform.
+This example showcases how to quickly upload a ERC-1155 compatible NFT to the IPFS network.

+Pay attention to the **@tatum-credit** used for each method call.

 ```php
 // Tatum Platform SDK for PHP